-The class teacher has responsibility for meeting as child's needs and should be the first point of contact for any parent.
+The class teacher has responsibility for meeting a child's needs and should be the first point of contact for any parent.
 Further advice and support can be offered by the SENCo or external advisory agencies.

-7. How is your school offer reviewed?
+7. How is your School Offer reviewed?
 Annually in consultation governing body.